 Even if you have the same type of cancer as someone else, you might not have the same target.
 Not all breast cancers are HER2-positive.
 Targeted colon cancer medicines like cetuximab (Erbitux) won't work if you have the KRAS gene mutation.

 Before your doctor recommends a targeted therapy, you might have to try other treatments first.
+Targeted therapy is often given along with other treatments.

 Targeted therapies can cause serious side effects.
 Common ones are diarrhea, liver problems like hepatitis, and changes to your skin, hair, and nails.